xp3i4/linear/README.md

 | 9870 19020 190 181 69 -
 ```

-## Adaption to existing pipelines
+## Adaption to existing pipelines 🐦
-The alignment-free results can be called by existing alignment based pipelines.
+Currently Linear in SAM has been tested with the following tools or pipelines.
 ### Adaption to Samtools
 The compatibility of alignment results to Samtools 1.10 has been test.
-Alignment-free results can work with samtools view, samtools index and samtools sort and convert the SAM to BAM file.
+Alignment-free results can work with 'samtools view', 'samtools index' and 'samtools sort' to convert and index SAM/BAM file.

 ### Adaption to SVs callers
 The compatibility of the alignment-free results to the SVs caller [PBSV](https://github.com/PacificBiosciences/pbsv) 2.6.2 has been tested with PacBio raw reads and CCS reads.
-SAM/BAM from Linear can work with pbsv discover and pbsv call provided the sample and group name is set appropriately with the -s option in pbsv discover.
+SAM/BAM from Linear can work with 'PBSV discover' and 'PBSV call' provided the sample and group name is set appropriately with the -s option in pbsv discover.

 ### Adaption to seqeunce graphical tools (IGV)
 The compatibility of the alignment-free results to the IGV 2.8.3 has been tested.
 Alignment-free .bam  can be visualised directly in IGV.

 ## Updating variant models 🐢
 Alignment-free model for variants is flexible to replace.
-Thus we will update models in Linear continuously if there are better ones, such as new models for nested variants.
+We are updating models in Linear continuously such as new models for nested variants.
 This probably leads to different results between versions.